-Al : Aluminium ; Ba : Barium ; Ca : Calcium ; Cd: Cadmium ; Cr : Chromium ; Cu : Copper ; Fe : Iron ; K : Potassium ; Mg : Magnesium ; Na : Sodium ; Ni : Nickel ; P : Phosphorus ; Pb : Lead ; Si : Silicium ; Ti : Titanium ; V : Vanadium ; Zn : Zinc
+Al: Aluminum; Ba: Barium; Ca: Calcium; Cd: Cadmium; Cr: Chromium; Cu: Copper; Fe: Iron; K: Potassium; Mg: Magnesium ; Na : Sodium ; Ni : Nickel ; P : Phosphorus ; Pb : Lead ; Si : Silicium ; Ti : Titanium ; V : Vanadium ; Zn : Zinc

 Ca is essential for proper functioning, membrane permeability and cell replication.
-It also plays a key role in mineralisation and skeletal structure and is necessary for many biological functions such as muscle contraction, blood clotting, hormone release and enzyme activation [24].
+It also plays a key role in mineralization and skeletal structure and is necessary for many biological functions such as muscle contraction, blood clotting, hormone release and enzyme activation [24].
 As for Mg, insufficient intake can have a detrimental impact on the neuromuscular, cardiovascular, renal and gastrointestinal systems, as well as on neurons [25].
 K is involved in muscle cells, red blood cells, neurons and the internal chemical balance of cellular environments.
 Silicon regulates cell division, fights cancer cells and activates lymphocytes, which play an important role in the immune system.
 Stimulation of lymphocytes promotes the destruction of cancer cells, while regulation of cell division limits the reproduction of cancer cells [26].

 3.2 Qualitative phytochemical profile